CarelessInternet/Ticketer/privacy_policy.md

 ## Disclaimer

 The information here may not always be up to date.
 If it isn't up to date, feel free to join the [support server](https://discord.gg/kswKHpJeqC) and say so or open an issue here on GitHub.<br>
-Last Updated: 02 November, 2021
+Last Updated: 14 December, 2021

 ## What do you mean by "Discord Data?"